You are here: Home Managing Your ... Diagnostic Tools: ... Biopsy Of The ... Summary

 Before agreeing to a biopsy:

 • Understand the type of biopsy the doctor recommends and what is involved.
-Ask questions such as: Does the doctor plan to use a pain killing anesthetic during the procedure?
+Ask questions such as:

 • If not, why not?

-• If so, ask :
+• If so, ask:

 • Which anesthetic plan the doctor plans to use.